-Observed Practice Our audit found that at 19 of the 20 schools reviewed (or 95%), significant differences exist between the number of computers recognized in AD and those recognized in BigFix.
-For the 20 schools combined, the AD computer count totaled 10,460 versus 7,147 in BigFix.
-The range of the delta, among individual schools, for the number of computers in the AD library versus the BigFix library was within a low of 30 computers (11%) to a high of 587 computers (46%).
+Observed Practice At 10 of the 20 schools reviewed (or 50%), significant differences exist between the number of computers recognized in AD and those recognized in BigFix.
+For the 20 schools combined, the AD computer count totaled 11,425 versus 9,663 in BigFix.

-Differences in the computer library counts could be due to a number of factors, including computers being added or removed from the network, hardware conflict, corrupt software and time lag between the completion of certain actions and the scheduled BigFix update.
+According to the Auditee, differences in the computer library counts were due to a number of factors, including computers being added or removed from the network, hardware conflict, corrupt software and time lag between the completion of certain actions and the scheduled BigFix update.
 Periodically running the appropriate AD and BigFix routines will identify these conditions and aid in reconciling computer accounts.